aws/aws-cdk/packages/@aws-cdk/aws-gamelift/README.md

 ### Uploading builds and scripts to GameLift

 Before deploying your GameLift-enabled multiplayer game servers for hosting with the GameLift service, you need to upload your game server files.
-This section provide guidance on preparing and uploading custom game server build files or Realtime Servers server script files.
+This section provides guidance on preparing and uploading custom game server build files or Realtime Servers server script files.
 When you upload files, you create a GameLift build or script resource, which you then deploy on fleets of hosting resources.